A DevOps Engineer's Guide to OCI

 Vault integrates directly with OCI services, SDKs, and API clients, and handles the encryption of password credentials used with any external application.

-Security Best Practices for Container Engine for Kubernetes
+Security Best Practices for Kubernetes Engine

 Security Best Practices for Functions